Boyz 2: Production

 Boyz 2 is produced by Everest Entertainment and Avdhoot Gupte under the banner of Supreme Motion Pictures and distributed by Eros International.
-The film has been shot in Pune and some locations of Leh, Ladakh.
+The filming took place in Pune and Leh, Ladakh.

 Release

-Boyz 2 was scheduled to be theatrically released on 5 October 2018 worldwide.
+Boyz 2 was theatrically released on 5 October 2018 worldwide.

 Soundtrack

 Music is composed by Avdhoot Gupte and songs are recorded by Adarsh Shinde and Rohit Raut.

 Reception

 Critical reception

-Mayuri Phadnis of The Times of India gave 3 out of 5 and praised the performances but criticised to the story which is predictable.
-Prajakta Chitnis of Lokmat gave 3 stars and said that the director has taken care not to lean towards vulgarity even though it falls into an adult comedy film.
-There is nothing wrong with seeing it once.
+Mayuri Phadnis of The Times of India gave 3 out of 5 stars, praised the performances and criticised the film's story which is predictable.
+Prajakta Chitnis of Lokmat rated 3/5 wrote that the director has taken care not to lean towards vulgarity even though it falls into an adult comedy film.

 Box office

 Boyz 2 was released across Maharashtra on 375 screens and grossed ₹16 crore at the box office.